To get started, let’s sign in to Sumo and take a look at some of the data that’s available to you.

 - You can choose a data source or enter a custom data filter.
 For now, let's choose from our existing data sources.

-- Choose Select from Existing Source Categories and pick Apache/Access as the data source.
+- Choose Select from Existing Source Categories and pick Labs/Apache/Access as the data source.

 - Click Add to Library in the dialog box to confirm your selection.